You want your chinchilla to be healthy.

 No, chinchillas can’t eat watermelon.
-Watermelon is considered a water-based fruit.
-Watermelon will contain to much sugar, high phosphorus and high acidity that can harm your chinchillas’ stomach and digestive system.
+Watermelon is another water-based fruit.
+It contains too much water, sugar, phosphorus, and acidity, all of which can harm your chinchilla’s stomach and digestive system.
 Do not feed your chinchilla watermelon to avoid health complications.

 Can Chinchillas Eat Tangerines?

 Tangerines are extremely sweet and highly acidic.
 Highly acidic and sweet fruits can damage your chinchillas’ stomach and digestive system.

 This can cause soft stool, illness, and potential constipation.
 Always avoid tangerines and offer your chinchilla an alternative safe fruit.

 No, chinchillas can not eat figs. In addition to a high sugar and water content, figs also have a lot of calcium, phosphorus and a high acidic content, all of which can cause serious digestive issues in chinchillas.

 Plums are a water-based fruit.
 Additionally, plums contain fat, phosphorus, high calcium, and will cause bloating if your chinchilla eats them.

 Avoid plums and offer your chinchilla a 1 cm by 1cm piece of an apple instead.
 Plums are not safe for chinchillas.